B-Jones-RFD/sppyte/README.md

 ### Library

-Models a SharePoint site document library.
+Model a SharePoint library with authentication and methods to interact with the documents.

 #### Library(name, site)

 Connect to a document library.
-Useful alternative when you only need to interact with a single library.
+Useful alternative when you only need to access a single library.

 **Parameters**
 - __name__ (str): SharePoint library name